ibm-cloud-docs/vpc/vpc-networking-concepts.md

 # VPC behind the curtain
 {: #vpc-behind-the-curtain}

 This page presents a more detailed conceptual picture of what's happening "behind the curtain" with respect to VPC networking.
+Learn about network isolation, address prefixes, Cloud Service Endpoint source addresses, data packet flows, external IP address life cycle, and Classic infrastructure access.
 Readers are expected to have some networking background.
+{: shortdesc}

 ## Network isolation
 {: #network-isolation}